sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - [ ] The `.txt` copy/paste file is easy for users to understand.
 - [ ] The social description file is spoiler-free.
 - [ ] The TikTok captions and hashtags are ready to use.
+- [ ] The public `.txt` welcome tells the user to start by saying a difficulty level plus “Let’s begin,” such as “Easy.
+Let’s begin.”
+- [ ] After reference cards are generated or provided, the AI automatically begins the story and ends with a clear player handoff.

 ---